Frequently Asked Questions (FAQs)

 Once you have accepted my quote, depending on the size of the project you may be invoiced for a deposit (price upfront), you will then send me the documents digitally via email or if you'd prefer - a portal of your choice.
 Documents should be sent in readable and editable file types (.docx, .xls, .rtf, etc) if possible, PDFs are also acceptable if the document is clearly legible.
 With the assistance of a CAT tool I will translate your document and return the translated version to you in the same file format the original.
 I will send you my final invoice at the same time with the payment terms clearly stipulated (30 days if not otherwise agreed).

-I like to work closely with my clients to ensure best possible accuracy, therefore it is best if you are able to provide me with a contact who can quickly answer questions relating to the text.
+I like to work closely with my clients to ensure best possible accuracy, therefore it is best if you are able to provide me with a contact who can quickly answer questions relating to the project.

 What translation or CAT tools do you use?